nicolasbertolino/les-ptits-coquelicots/README.md

 ## Assets

-The website, even though is targeting parents, is supposed to remind of the world of children, hence the very soft background color and the playful primary and secondary colors, respectively bright red and green.
+The website, even though is targeting parents, is supposed to remind of the world of children, hence the very soft beige background color and the playful primary and secondary colors, respectively bright red and green.

-- background: #fcf6ea;
-- red: #cf4532;
-- green: #47a96f;

 As for the fonts, I used [Serenity](https://fonts.adobe.com/fonts/serenity) for the paragraphs and [Londrina Solid](https://fonts.google.com/specimen/Londrina+Solid) for the headers.